intelligentautomation/communityhub/README.md

 ## Requirements

-The following are the requirements:
+The following are the minimum requirements:

 * Grails version 2.2.1
 * JDK 1.6 or JDK 1.7